PriyAsh-24/Learning-React/README.md

   ```

 ## Virtual DOM
--The VDOM is a programming concept that keeps a virtual representation of a user interface (UI) in memory.
+- The VDOM is a programming concept that keeps a virtual representation of a user interface (UI) in memory.
 It's a tree that represents the structure and content of a website
+- html ka tree type structure banake rakhna

 ## React Reconciliation
 - React reconciliation is the process of comparing the current state of the UI (virtual DOM) with the desired state (new virtual DOM) and figuring out the most efficient way to update the real DOM to match the desired state.
 This process is what makes React so fast and efficient, as it avoids unnecessary DOM updates.